Written by: No Isolation

 Every child, without any exception whatsoever, is entitled to receive education (UN Declaration, 1959).

-Effects of absence on mental health and school performance
+Effects of school absence on mental health and school performance:

-In Europe alone, more than 500,000 children with long-term illness are unable to attend school for extended periods of time.
-The research is crystal clear: School absence resulting from illness is a problem with major educational and social consequences.
-The absence is correlated with grade retention, achievement gaps, and dropout rates.
-Not least, disconnection from peers due to illness have profound effects on children's social and emotional wellbeing (Gilmour et al., 2015; Hopkins et al., 2014; Ginsburg et al., 2014; Clic Sargent, 2012; Shiu, 2001).
+Every year, more than 500 000 European children with long-term illnesses are unable to attend school for months at a time.
+The research is crystal clear: school absence resulting from illness is a problem with major educational and social consequences.
+The absence correlates with grade retention, achievement gaps and dropout rates.
+Not least, disconnection from peers due to illness have profound effects on children’s social and emotional wellbeing (Maes et al, 2017; Gilmour et al, 2015; Hopkins et al, 2014; Ginsburg et al, 2014; Clic Sargent, 2012; Shiu, 2001).
 For example, when returning to school after cancer treatment, 50 % of children and adolescents experience social, psychological or school-related problems, necessitating that 20 % of these students repeat a grade (Weibel, et al, 2020).
 Psychosocial problems, such as social exclusion, fear of peer rejection and bullying, are some of the foremost reasons for their educational difficulties.

 How AV1 and telepresence solutions help reconnect children with peers and education

-The importance of maintaining school connection in mitigating the known educational and social problems is frequently highlighted in the literature (See for example: Gilmour et al., 2015; Hopkins et al., 2014; Dockett, 2004; Shiu, 2004).
+The importance of maintaining a connection to school to mitigate the known educational and social problems is frequently highlighted in the literature (See for example: Gilmour et al, 2015; Hopkins et al, 2014; Dockett, 2004; Shiu, 2004).
 Many European countries give students a statutory right to receive homeschooling after a certain number of absence days, however, studies show that few students actually receive this (Weibel et al, 2020).
 Students also want to experience the ‘normalcy’ that comes with attending school (Mintz et al, 2018).
-Consequently, information and communication technologies (ICT) are described as one of the most promising prospects for connecting students with significant illness or injury with school (Gilmour, 2015; Hopkins et al., 2014).
+Consequently, information and communication technologies (ICT) are described as one of the most promising prospects for connecting students with significant illness or injury with school (Gilmour, 2015; Hopkins et al, 2014; Wadley, 2014).

 Observations on the users of AV1

-As of January 2019, more than 850 children in Germany, France, the UK, the Netherlands, Switzerland, Romania, Norway, Sweden, Denmark and Belgium are using AV1 actively.
-Their age ranges from 6 to 25.
-To this date, AV1 has been part of 15 pilot studies and tested on a large variety of diagnoses including ME/CFS, cancer, cerebral palsy, anxiety, tick-borne illnesses, gastroschisis (gastrointestinal illness), and rare conditions including autoimmune diseases and Ehlers-Danlos syndrome.
+As of August 2020, more than 1250 children in the UK, Germany, France, the Netherlands, Switzerland, Belgium, Luxemburg, Norway, Sweden, Denmark and Finland are using AV1 actively.
+Their age range from 6 to 25.
+To this date, AV1 has been part of more than 15 pilot studies and used by children with a large variety of diagnoses including ME/CFS, cancer, cerebral palsy, anxiety, burn-out, tick-borne illnesses, gastroschisis (gastrointestinal illness), viral infection and rare conditions including autoimmune diseases and Ehlers-Danlos syndrome.
 However, common for all children using AV1 is that their diagnosis has resulted in absence from their everyday lives.